csmcallister/learning-data-science/README.md

 A repo for learning data science through Python.
 # Description:

-A liberal arts student endeavors to learn data science by teaching it.
-Lessons will cover computer science 101, Python (and eventually R), statistics, and mathematics.
-These lessons are meant to be accessible to anyone so long as they adhere to a few guiding principles:
+This repo is a liberal arts student's attempt to learn the tools and methods of data science.
+As a former Peace Corps Volunteer that taught English, I believe the best way to learn and master something is to get to the point where you can teach the material yourself.
+To that end, you'll find in this repo several lessons (via Jupyter Notebook) that cover various data science topics.
+These lessons are meant to be accessible to anyone regardless of their education background, so long as they adhere to a few guiding principles:
 - Active Learning - you'll only learn by doing, so each lesson has plenty of (hopefully) engaging exercises.
 - Inductive Chain Learning - new concepts build upon mastery of old ones.
-- Self-Teach - You won't find solutions or links to further reading here.
-That means that YOU need to be your own best resource!
-In practice, all that really means is that you need to learn how to Google things quickly and efficiently.
+- Self-Teach - YOU need to be your own best resource.
+In practice, all that really means is that you need to learn how to Google your questions quickly and efficiently.

 # Table of Contents:
 #### Learn Python
 1. Python 101
    1. Code 101
-   2. Intro to Python
+   2. Programming 101
-   3. Object-Oriented Programming
+   3. Python 101
 2. Data Types
    1. Numbers
    2. Strings